-From the analysis of table 4 where the values of the morphological characteristics of the respondents and the criterion of sprint 100m from the coefficients of multiple correlation R = .784, the coefficient of determination R2 = .614 and the coefficient of significance level Q = .001 are shown, we can notice that the morphological prognoses variables have a significant effect on the criterion variable sprint 100m.
-The coefficient of determination explains the common variability between the system of predictor variables and the criterion with 61.4%, while the other 38.6% belong to other characteristics and abilities that are not the subject of the research.
+From the analysis of table 4. where the values of the morphological characteristics of the respondents and the criterion of long jump from the coefficients of multiple correlation R = .614, the coefficient of determination R2 = .377 and the coefficient of significance level Q = .072 are shown, we can notice that the morphological prognoses variables do not have a significant effect on the criterion variable long jump.